oldscienceguy/PebbleSDR/README.md

 ###I/Q Input
 This field is only visible for devices that do not support direct I/Q input.
 For devices like SoftRock, select the input audio device that the SoftRock is plugged into.
 Note that some Mac's do not support stereo audio input and an external USB audio device must be used.
 For devices that create their own audio device, like Funcube, select that as the input.

+###Reset Settings
+This will turn off the device and delete the .ini file which stores the device settings.
+The next time the device is powered on, the ini file will automatically be re-created with default values.

 ###Device Specific options
 The center of the the Setting page is reserved for device specific options and will change depending on the device selected.
 See device specific section of this document.